What is an Identity?¶

 Using a CRL to check that a certificate is still valid.
 If an impersonator tries to pass a compromised digital certificate to a validating party, it can be first checked against the issuing CA’s CRL to make sure it’s not listed as no longer valid.

 Note that a certificate being revoked is very different from a certificate expiring.
-Revoked certificates have not expired – they are, by every other measure, a fully valid certificate.
-This is similar to the difference between an expired driver’s license and a revoked driver’s license.
-For more in depth information into CRLs, click here.
+Revoked certificates have not expired — they are, by every other measure, a fully valid certificate.
+For more in-depth information about CRLs, click here.